bradodd/SRTE-Lab/task1/Task1.md

 >

 Step 4:
-On xrvr-1 and xrvr-4, issue alias “a2” (show running-config router bgp) command to verify the BGP configuration as below.
+On xrvr-1 and xrvr-4, issue "show running-config router bgp" command to verify the BGP configuration as below.

 ```
 RP/0/0/CPU0:xrvr-1#show running-config router bgp